ThaiTechTales/aws/real-time-data-processing-iot/README.md

 1. **IoT Devices Send Data:** IoT devices publish real-time sensor data (e.g., temperature, humidity) to AWS IoT Core.
 2. **AWS IoT Core Routes Data to Kinesis:** IoT Core rules forward data to Amazon Kinesis Data Streams for real-time ingestion
 3. **Kinesis Streams Process Data:** AWS Kinesis holds the incoming data stream, ensuring scalability and real-time processing.
 It also, triggers Lambda functions to process the data.
-4. **AWS Lambda Transforms Data:** A Lambda function fetches data from Kinesis, processes it (e.g., normalizes values, removes noise), and stores it in DynamoDB.
+4. **AWS Lambda Transforms Data:** A Lambda function fetches data from Kinesis, processes it (e.g., normalises values, removes noise), and stores it in DynamoDB.
 5. **AWS DynamoDB Stores Data:** The transformed IoT data is stored in a DynamoDB table for real-time querying.
 6. **AWS QuickSight Visualises Data:** QuickSight queries DynamoDB to provide insights into trends and anomalies.
 7. **AWS Glue Performs ETL to Amazon Redshift:** Periodically, AWS Glue extracts data from DynamoDB, transforms it, and loads it into Redshift for in-depth analytics.